About Cambridge Forest Schools

-Cambridge Forest Schools has it’s foundations firmly rooted in education and learning.
-As an experienced teacher, when my family and I moved to New Zealand, I was drawn to Playcentre – a unique philosophy of learning centred around holistic development.
-Whilst living in New Zealand, my family and I embraced the outdoor life and, in combination with the Playcentre approach, our young children flourished.
-As a result, on returning to the UK, I naturally gravitated to the Forest School ethos and trained as a Forest School Leader.
-The demand for my services was high and as such, Cambridge Forest Schools was born.
-The success of my Forest School programmes in schools highlighted a need for more practitioners.
-To support this I trained as a Level 4 Forest School and Outdoor Learning trainer.
+Cambridge Forest Schools has it’s foundations in education and learning.
+When my family and I moved to New Zealand, we attended Playcentre.
+This is a unique philosophy of learning centred around holistic development.
+In addition, learning is completely child-led.
+It is focused on the process not the end result.
+As a result, our young children flourished.
+On returning to the UK, I trained as a Forest School Leader and consequently started working in schools.
+The success of my Forest School programmes highlighted a need for more practitioners so I trained as a Level 4 Forest School and Outdoor Learning trainer.

-It has been long proven that spending time in the fresh air can have a profoundly positive effect on our health and well-being.
-Our long term goal is to get people outside and help drive the current movement of change to reconnect people with nature.
-Our aims are to
+Research shows spending time in the fresh air has a positive effect on our health and well-being.
+Our long term goal is to get people outside and we do this by

-- Teach education professionals how to embed Forest School and Outdoor Learning into their curriculum with high quality accredited Forest School training and Outdoor Learning training courses, consultation packages and group Professional Development meetings.
+- Training education professionals how to embed Forest School and Outdoor Learning into the curriculum.
+We do this with high quality accredited Forest School training and Outdoor Learning training courses, consultation packages and group Professional Development meetings.

-- Work with schools to support curriculum objectives with Forest School Programmes, Outdoor Learning sessions, Curriculum Fun Days-In and Bushcraft Fun Days-In.
+- Working with schools to support curriculum objectives with Forest School Programmes, Outdoor Learning sessions, Curriculum Fun Days-In and Bushcraft Fun Days-In.

 Cambridge Forest Schools deliver accredited Levels 1, Level 2 and Level 3 Forest School training and Levels 1, Level 2 and Level 3 Outdoor Learning training.
 Our suite of training courses offer different qualification routes and we work with you to map the right training pathway for your setting.
 Whether this is through the Forest School or Outdoor Learning or a combination of the two.